Pretty Hurts: Background and release

 The music video for "Pretty Hurts" was directed by Melina Matsoukas.
-It was filmed at Bishop Loughlin Memorial High School in Fort Greene, Brooklyn, between August 11 and August 13, 2013.
+It was filmed at Bishop Loughlin Memorial High School in Fort Greene, Brooklyn, between August 11 and 13, 2013.
 The filming of the clip saw an extended schedule surface with a variety scenes and concepts being developed during the ongoing shoot.
 As a result, several members of the crew quit the shoot, leaving Matsoukas with a limited team to work with.
 The small school in which the video's filming took place was intended to showcase "a small-town kind of pageant".
 According to Matsoukas, the location created a 1980s atmosphere combined with pin-up themes inspired by Blake Lively's character in the film The Town (2010).
 Several of the actresses portraying the beauty contestants in the video were models professionally, and shared their expertise for the clip's premise.
 The visual also sees a cameo appearance from American actor Harvey Keitel.
 Speaking about Keitel's involvement in an interview with New York Magazine, Matsoukas said that she wanted to use a "greasy, Vegas-type pageant character," and felt Keitel was well-suited for the role.